slbailey/Retrovue/docs/domains/BroadcastChannel.md

 All scheduling logic, runtime orchestration, and operator tooling MUST refer to BroadcastChannel as the persisted channel definition.

 ChannelManager, Producer, and ChannelRuntimeState are runtime components that operate on a BroadcastChannel.
 They are not alternate channel definitions.

+**Important**: broadcast_channel is the ONLY canonical persisted channel table.
+The old UUID-based channels table is deprecated.
+BroadcastChannel.uuid is exposed externally (guide, logs, analytics).